TachLaif/wahl-o-selfie-v1/README.md

 which is way better training data.

 All of the processed pictures were then used in <a href="https://teachablemachine.withgoogle.com">Teachable Machine</a> picture model with the different party names as class names and the corresponding politicians as training data for each class.
 After trainig the model you can download the trained keras model.
-The Keras model can be found in "trained_model/keras_model.h5" with a "lables.txt", which contains all the class names and was also downloaded from <a href="https://teachablemachine.withgoogle.com">TeachableMachine</a>. "lables.txt" is not used in Wahl-O-Selfie version 1.0, instead it was just used to get the political partys in the program in the right order as I wanted to associate every party with their corresponding color.
+The Keras model can be found in "trained_model/keras_model.h5" with a "lables.txt", which contains all the class names and was also downloaded from <a href="https://teachablemachine.withgoogle.com">TeachableMachine</a>. "lables.txt" is not used in Wahl-O-Selfie v1, instead it was just used to get the political partys in the program in the right order as I wanted to associate every party with their corresponding color.

 Every political party has around 65 pictures of 13 different politicians meaning that there are around 5 different photos per politician which was supposed to ensure that the machine learning model focuses only on the face data and not on other parts of the image, like the background color.